poppinlp/lodash-builder/README.md

 [![NPM downloads][npm-dl-img]][npm-url]
 [![NPM license][npm-lc-img]][npm-url]

-Build your own lodash by config.
+Build your own lodash since there's too many methods in lodash which you may not need.

+- packed by rollup
+- output in IIFE format or ECMAScript Module
+- use in CLI or nodejs
+- produce minify dist and source map

 ## Install